asve79/z80-ftp/README.md

 **Product is under construction!**

+Now I decide which platform to choose for working with files.
+1st: ZX Evolution (TS-Conf)
+2nd: ZX Spectrum Next (Now I don’t know anything about input / output of files in this system)

 FTP client for z80 (developing and testing on ts-conf machine emulator)

 Client use RS232 (#F8EF+REGS) connection & socket server on host machine.